As the name suggests, cart abandonment is when users place items in their cart on your ecommerce website but do not complete the checkout process.

 We craft a unique approach to each of our client’s websites, depending on the issues we find and of course, what will suit their brand.
 So in order for us to help you reduce your cart abandonment rate, we first need to know a little about you!

-Imaginaire Digital is a web design and brand agency based in Nottingham.
+Imaginaire Digital is a web design agency based in Nottingham.
 We also cover Mansfield, Derby and Leicester.
-Some of the services we provide include website design, SEO, PPC, Google Ads management, social media marketing, lead generation and much more.
+Some of the services we provide include website design, SEO, PPC, Google Ads management, social media marketing, lead generation, and more.